s15n/par-lang/README.md

 - **Replicable values.** But, once again, replication can be implemented manually, for now.
 - **Non-determinism.** This can't be implemented manually, but I alredy have a mechanism thought out.

-One non-essential feature that will almost certainly make it into the language later is **reactive values.**
+One non-essential feature that I really hope will make it into the language later is **reactive values.**
-Those update automatically based on their dependencies changing.
+It's those that update automatically based on their dependencies changing.

 TODO